ch1ch0-FOSS/ch1ch0-FOSS/documentation/runbooks/incident-response.md

 ## Purpose

-This document defines procedures for responding to system failures, security incidents, and operational emergencies on system-asahi infrastructure.
+This document defines procedures for responding to system failures, security incidents, and operational emergencies on srv-m1m-asahi infrastructure.

 ---